 Disaster Preparedness for Alpaca Owners

-Hurricane season has been disastrous this year, and it does not end until November 30.
-We still have fire danger in many parts of the country, and we have no idea what the winter will bring.
+Hurricane Florence is about to hit the East coast, and hurricane season does not end until November 30.
+We still have huge fires burning in the western states, fire danger, and flooding in many other parts of the country, and we have no idea what the winter will bring.
 The most important thing that alpaca owners can do to lessen the impact of any disaster is to be prepared.
 Depending on the type of disaster and resources available, you may have to decide whether to evacuate your animals or shelter in place.
 The following are suggestions that you can consider to be better prepared for a disaster.
-They are not all inclusive and specific measures that you may take are dependent on the size of your herd, and what type of disaster is most likely in your area
+They are not all-inclusive and specific measures that you may take are dependent on the size of your herd, and what type of disaster is most likely in your area.

 Ensure all animals have some form of identification—microchip, neck tag—this will help facilitate their return.
 If your alpacas are registered with AOA, and the microchip number is recorded, that information may assist in the identification and return of your alpacas.